ScopeDevs/slate/source/index.html.md

 # Authentication

-We will manually generate you an API Key, which you can use to make requests and access all the endpoints below.
+We will manually generate an API Key, which you can use to make requests and access all the endpoints below.

 PeerPal uses API keys to allow access to the API.